Alex-CD/terrible-meme-bot/README.md

 ## Contributions

 This project is open to contributions!
-Please make sure your build runs locally and passes CI checks (if these are turned on) before you open a pull request.
+Please make sure your build runs locally, has no linting errors, passes CI checks  before you open a pull request.

 Cheers!